Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * q1:q2:q3 is a point on this axis in cartesian world coordinates.
 High precision is currently only important for rotary axes.
 * Mnoap and it's 12 values is a transformation matrix from begin to end of the chain. r11,r21 and r31 are xyz directions of the x-Axis. r..2 of the y-axis and r...3 of the z-axis. p1...p3 is the position.
 * Mreference are the actuator's angles in degrees which were used to calculate the M values
-* defaultToolLength with default 100 is the Z length of the default tool.
+* defaultToolLength with default 200 is the Z length of the default tool.
 It is added to the endpoint calculation as placeholder when no tool is defined yet.
 The value is positive, although the direction is in the negative Z direction (i. e. lowers the distance between hotend and printbed).
+Setting a 200 default value shall avoid crashing something into the bed when no tool is selected.
+It should be changed to the longest existing tool when using tool changer.
 * toolDirection.
 For clarity of e.g. a router with horizontal spindle, this optional parameter defines the direction of the tool.
 Default is the Z axis direction, i. e. in most cases (0,0,1), and positive values will be subtracted from the Z position.

 Example:
 * C"X=1:0:0:70:0:352" means the X axis points to the X-axis direction and a point on the axis is (70,0,352).
 Looking from the arrow side to the axis, counterclockwise (CCW) means positive angle change.
 * C"Mnoap=0:0:1:0:-1:0:1:0:0:615:0:712" is the setting of the DH example of the 6 axis robot
 * C"Mreference=0:0:0:0:0:0" means Mnoap is the endpoint orientation and orientation if all angles are 0 degrees.
 The values are degrees for rotational and mm for prismatic axes.
-* C"defaultToolLength=100" is the tool length for initial calculation
+* C"defaultToolLength=200" is the tool length for initial calculation
 * C"toolDirection=1,0,0" would set the tool to be horizontal in x-direction (e. g. when using a router with horizontal spindle).

 # M669 P parameter: axisTypes, special